-The University of Divinity welcomes overseas students and provides overseas students with a safe, enjoyable and rewarding place to study.
+The University of Divinity welcomes and provides overseas students with a safe, enjoyable and rewarding place to study.
 The University complies with Australia’s law to promote quality education and consumer protection of overseas students.
 Pastoral and academic support is offered to all students.

 Support for Overseas Students

 The University offers a range of services to support and help students to succeed in their studies.
 These include: